MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712pacopilot.md

 1. Select **Save**.

-1. Navigate back to the flow.
+1. Navigate back to the tab with your flow.

 1. Look at the 28-day run history.
 You may need to select the **Refresh** icon to see the most recent run of your flow.